Berry phase in axion physics, SM global structure, and generalized symmetries

 \textbf{Acknowledgments:}~We thank Kebin Shi and Yunfeng Xiao for helpful discussions on the feasibility of the photon-ring experiment.
-The work of Q.-H.C. is partly supported by the National Science Foundation of China under Grant No. 12235001.
+The work of Q.-H.C. is partly supported by the National Science Foundation of China under Grant No. 12235001 and by Fundamental and Interdisciplinary Disciplines Breakthrough Plan of the Ministry of Education of China.
 The work of S.G. is partly supported by the National Research Foundation of Korea (NRF) under Grant No. RS-2024-00405629.
-The work of Y.L. is partly supported by the National Science Foundation of China under Grant No. 12075257.
+The work of Y.L. is partly supported by the National Science Foundation of China under Grant No. 12175016, 12075257 and the National Key R$\&$D Program of China under Grant No. 2023YFA1607104.